I already have a Stripe account. Do I need to create another one?

 Are Apple/Google Pay terminal payments considered 'card present' or 'card not present'?

-Apple and Google Pay are considered to be card present when paying at a terminal.
-“Card not present” will refer to payments that are sent digitally, rather than paid via terminal.
+Apple and Google Pay are considered to be card-present when paying at a terminal.
+“Card not present” will refer to payments that are sent digitally, rather than paid via a terminal.

 How will I know that a payment was successful in writing back?

-In Flow, navigate to Reporting > Payments.
-This report will display all of the payment taken in via Flow, whether from a terminal or digitally.
-(If it looks like there are invoices missing in this report, click the filter option in the upper-right corner and confirm that the date and time range for the report is correct.)
+In Otto, go to Reporting → Payments.
+This report shows all payments taken in via the Otto terminal or digitally.
+If invoices look like they're missing, click the filter icon in the upper-right and confirm the date and time range.

-Our clinic is noticing a discrepancy between what Otto Flow reported as Net Proceeds and what was deposited into our bank account, what should we do?
+Our clinic is noticing a discrepancy between what Otto reported as Net Proceeds and what was deposited into our bank account.
+What should we do?

 The Net Proceeds will be accurately reflected when viewed from the payout.
-To view this, go to Settings>Payments, chose the date by clicking on Filter By Date, and then click on the Disbursements tab.
+To view this, go to Settings>Payments, then click on the Disbursements tab, and choose the date by clicking on Date/Time Range.

 Then click on the 'View' link under the View linked transactions column.
 A list of transactions will appear that match the disbursements.